NVIDIA/NeMo/README.md

 `cluster_type` parameter in `conf/config.yaml` to `bcp`.
 This can also be overriden from the command line, using hydra.
 The conversion script must be launched in a single-node job.

+The conversion scripts must be ran in multi-node mode, with 2 nodes.

 To run the conversion pipeline to conver a 126M checkpoint stored in /mount/results/126m/checkpoints, run:
 ```